profraxle/profraxle.github.io/content/projects/FAround.md

 On this project I was a Network/Gameplay Programmer, taking on tasks such as:

 - Implementing Replication in the gameplay mode using two Unreal Engine instances.
-- Set up the Game Mode to ensure asymmetrical gameplay functions when playing the game.
+- Set up the Game Mode to ensure asymmetrical gameplay functions when playing the game, while maintaining a synchronised game state.
+- Designed the level and also the general gameplay loop.